zuohuahua/Elastos.RT/Sources/Sample/README.md

 ## AutoGenerateJavaCode

-PlainFile needs to compile and run in android environment. generate cls first.
+PlainFile needs to compile and run in android environment.
-* carc -i -c Elastos.AutoGenerateJavaCodes.cls Elastos.AutoGenerateJavaCodes.car

 If implement in Java, this command will generate corresponding Java and jni code.
-* lube -C Elastos.AutoGenerateJavaCodes.cls -T foregroundjava
+* emake Elastos.AutoGenerateJavaCodes.car java

 If implement in C++, and call car function by jni, using this command.
-* lube -C Elastos.AutoGenerateJavaCodes.cls -T foregroundjni
+* emake Elastos.AutoGenerateJavaCodes.car jni